 If you want your kids to come to stay with you, get a decent place to stay when they come to visit you.
 When moving out of a marital home, take everything that you own but isn't considered marital property.

 10. Stay Involved in Your Kids’ Lives

-Monica Albert is a passionate and creative blogger who loves to write on lifestyle and relationships.
-Her writings are focused on prevailing topics and her long term vision is to empower youth in making their decisions.
+Monica Albert is a passionate and creative blogger who loves to write about lifestyle and relationships.
+Her writings are focused on prevailing topics, and her long-term vision is to empower youth in making their decisions.
 She loves to gather information and wants to have her own library.